Human rights in Saudi Arabia: Guardianship system, segregation, and restrictions

-During April and May 2020, Princess Basmah bint Saud bin Abdulaziz al-Saud, who has been imprisoned for the past fourteen months, expected to be granted mercy and released, but wasn't.
-Princess Basmah's cousin, Crown Prince Mohammed bin Salman issued her arrest and detention in 2019 for possessing a fake passport, when she was trying to allegedly flee Saudi Arabia.
-She was arrested along with her 28-year-old daughter from their apartment in Jeddah on 1 March 2019.
-Princess Basmah was imprisoned even after the charges held against her were dropped and she reported of having a "health status VERY critical."
-She disclosed about her health condition in a series of tweets addressed to her uncle and cousin, crown prince and king Salman.
-She was released on 6 January 2022.

-On 5 November 2020, UN Committee on the Elimination of Discrimination against Women (CEDAW) appealed Saudi Arabia's King Salman bin Abdulaziz Al Saud to release women rights activist Loujain al-Hathloul.
-CEDAW also expressed concerns over her health conditions, as the Saudi authority was not following the UN Rules for the Treatment of Women Prisoners, which allows prisoners to regularly contact their family members.

 On 30 November 2020, seven European human rights ambassadors criticized Saudi Arabia over the continued detention of at least five women's rights activists, including Loujain al-Hathloul, whose case was referred to a special court for terrorism offenses in that month.
 On 25 November 2020, Loujain appeared in a Saudi court, as her trial was scheduled to start after 900 days in pre-trial detention.
 However, the court instead referred the case to the Specialized Criminal Court for terrorism and national security cases.

-Following immense scrutiny from the US, Loujain al-Hathloul was released on probation on 10 February 2021.
-Apart from a five-year long travel ban imposed on Hathloul, she also had to sign a pledge as part of her release which states that she cannot publicly disclose her case or reveal any details about the prison nor celebrate her release publicly.

 In February 2021, Saudi women were granted permission to join military and army professional fields.
 Women in Saudi Arabia can now be employed as soldiers, lance corporals, corporals, sergeants, and staff sergeants.